idaholab/moose/modules/combined/doc/content/modules/combined/examples/stm_laserwelding_dimred.md

 !listing examples/stochastic/laser_welding_dimred/train.i caption=Transfers and Reporters needed for snapshot collection block=Transfers Reporters VariableMappings remove=Reporters/matrix Reporters/svd id=list:training-trans-rep

 With the snapshots all available in one place, we can extract the POD modes necessary for the dimensionality reduction.
-This is dones using the [PODMapping.md] reporter which not only creates the decomposition but also maps the created snapshots onto a low-dimensional latent space.
+This is done using the [PODMapping.md] reporter which not only creates the decomposition but also maps the created snapshots onto a low-dimensional latent space.